 Jim: When would you see this?
 About what age do these patterns begin to form?

-Milan: Oh, I think you can see them as early as 4- and 5- and 6-years-old and on into adolescence and childhood and adolescence.
-It’s a pattern of never addressing negative feelings and emotions.
-And that’s what we must learn as parents to observe, what is our child’s stress response?
+Milan: Oh, I think they can, you can see them as early as four and five and six years old and on into adolescence, in childhood and adolescence.
+It’s a pattern of never addressing negative feelings and emotions-

-And I think we must observe and then as parents, we have to inquire and say, “Okay, I think you’re stressed.
+Milan: Every time my avoidant child is stressed, they withdraw, for instance.
+They’ll go to their room.
+They’ll also, uh, go start fixing things, doing homework, and the whole house could be this wild place, but they’ve just shut down and closed off, and they’re not participating in this home anymore.
+Uh, I might go ask them, “Are you stressed right now?” or, “Is this home atmosphere stressing you?”
+And I think we must observe and then b- as parents, we have to inquire and say, “Okay.
+I think you’re stressed.
 I’m the parent.
 I’m observing you.
-Every time you’re stressed, you withdraw, so I want you to give me three feeling words off the feeling word list and tell me what’s going on in the inside and then I’ll leave you alone.”
+Every time you’re stressed, you withdraw, so I want you to give me three feeling words off the feeling word list and tell me what’s going on on the inside, and then I’ll leave you alone.”

-Jim: And that’s the avoider child.
+Jim: Huh.
+And that’s the Avoider child?

-Milan: That’s the avoider child.
-I want to get them to access and you know, retrieving and learning these feelings.
-Now it’s not to be confused with the introverted child, who needs to recharge their batteries through withdrawal.
-And Kay was both, so I had the avoider and the introvert who would withdraw for various reasons.
+Milan: I wanna get them to access and start act- you know, retrieving and learning these feelings.
+Now that’s not to be confused with the introverted child, who needs to recharge their batteries through withdrawal, Kay was both, so I, uh, as, maritally, I had the Avoider and the introvert who would withdraw for various reasons.

-Kay: But either way, you gotta pursue them either way.
+Kay: But either way you gotta pursue them.
+Either way.

-Jim: So that’s a good place to start, How We Love Our Kids.
-We’ve only talked about that avoider and their attributes.
-Let’s come back next time and talk about the others and also some parenting techniques to help your child land in that secure attachment place, which again, is the goal.
-You’ve been listening to “Focus on the Family,” Milan and Kay Yerkovich, their book, How We Love Our Kids.
-Thanks so much for bein’ with us.
+Jim: So that’s a good place to start.
+How We Love Our Kids.
+We’ve only talked about that Avoider and their attributes, uh, let’s come back next time, talk about the others, and also some parenting techniques to help your child land in that secure attachment place, which again is the goal.
+You’ve been listening to Focus on the Family, Milan and Kay Yerkovich.
+Their book, How We Love Our Kids.
+Thanks so much for being with us.
 Let’s come back next time and keep diggin’.